Charles Higounet

-Charles Higounet (13 January 1911 – 8 April 1988) was a French historian medievalist, specialising in bastides and the Middle Ages in the south-west of France.
+Charles Higounet (13 January 1911 – 8 April 1988) was a French medievalist who specialized in bastides and the Middle Ages in the south-west of France.

 Biography

-Charles Higounet was a French medievalist who taught in Bordeaux III University from 1946 to 1979, where a research center was named after him.

-He used to be a specialist of bastides (a new and specific form of city in the Middle Ages) and the history of south-west France, and he was especially noticed after his history of Bordeaux, for which he won the historical prize, Grand prix Gobert, in 1973.
+Charles Higounet was born on 13 January 1911.
+During the second world war, Higounet was imprisoned from 1940 to 1943 in Silesia, where he was allowed to access the library of the University of Breslau.
+Here he gathered materials for his last book, which was published in 1989, after his death.
+He taught at Bordeaux III University from 1946 to 1979, where a research center was named after him.
+He was a specialist of bastides, a new and specific form of city in the Middle Ages, and the history of south-west France.
+He was especially noted for his history of Bordeaux, for which he won the grand prix Gobert in 1973.
 He also led a team that worked on a historical atlas for French cities.

-He also wrote a volume of the "Que sais-je?" (famous French collection of thousands of short reference essays, summarising the state of the knowledge on various subjects) on various forms of writing.
+He wrote a volume of Que sais-je?, a famous French editorial collection, on various forms of writing.
 The book has been re-edited more than ten times.

+Higounet died on 8 April 1988.
+After his death, his colleagues published a collection of papers in the journal Annales du Midi in his honour.